Charles Hawtrey (actor, born 1858): Actor-manager

 Hawtrey was generous in fostering talent.
 Among the young actors whose careers he encouraged was Noël Coward, who wrote in his memoirs about "the kindness and care of Hawtrey's direction.
 He took endless trouble with me ... and taught me during those two short weeks many technical points of comedy acting which I use to this day."
 One of the dramatists that he promoted was Horace Newte whose one act drama A Labour of Love Hawtrey presented at The Comedy Theatre in 1897.

 Personal life

 Hawtrey was twice married.
 His first wife, whom he married on 3 June 1886, was Madeline ("Mae") Harriet, née Sheriffe; he left her in 1891 and she divorced him in 1893.
 She died in 1905.
 In 1909 his then partner, Olive Morris, bore him a son, Anthony Hawtrey.
 On 10 November 1919 Hawtrey married the Hon Mrs Albert Petre (née Katherine Elsie Clark), daughter of the Rev William Robinson Clark and widow of the youngest son of the 11th Baron Petre.
 There were no children of either of his marriages.
 His second wife died on 14 November 1930.
 According to Ada Coleman, head bartender at the Savoy Hotel London, Hawtrey was responsible for naming the Hanky-Panky cocktail, which she created specifically for him.

+In the 1870s he was a proficient association football player, representing the Remnants club in the FA Cup and as club secretary, as well as playing for sister clubs Swifts and St Mark's.